dciccale/ki.js/README.md

 ## The Code
 The code of ki.js was written for byte-saving, so I don't recommend using this script for a real application or website.
 It was done for fun, and the funniest part is that it actually works :)

+## Building

+To build, you need [Grunt](http://gruntjs.com/).
+If you haven't used grunt before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started).

+* uglify:update -- add new banners
+* uglify:ie -- compile ki.ie8.min.js to ki.ie8.min.js
+* uglify:normal -- compile ki.min.js to ki.min.js
+* uglify:all -- combine ki.ie8.js and ki.js to ki.all.min.js

+Running `grunt` (default task) is just mapped to the `uglify:normal` task.

 ## License
 See [LICENSE.txt](https://raw.github.com/dciccale/ki.js/master/LICENSE.txt)